MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 In this Coursera course, students learn financial analysis best practices, accounting standards, and managerial incentives that affect the financial reporting process.
 Upon completion, students know how to accurately analyze the three most common financial statements: the income statement, balance sheet, and cash flow statement.

-• Faculty: Brian J Bushee, distinguished professor of accounting
+• Faculty: Brian J Bushee, the Gilbert and Shelley Harrison professor of accounting

 • Additional recommended reading: Essentials of Accounting by Leslie K. Breitner and Robert N. Anthony